christianreiser/P3-Behavioral-Cloning/README.md

 This project was difficult at first because the car was not driving well at all.
 Later on it was fun and I learned a lot:

 #### Things I learned:
-1. Keras is a really fast war to try different architectures quickly.
+1. Keras is a really fast way to try different architectures quickly.
 2. Training with only one epoch can be enough
-3. GPU enabled training is much faster
-4. Augmenting the data at critical locations helps very much.
+3. Augmenting the data at critical locations helps very much.
-5. Cropping images so unuseful parts are not shown gives better results and leads to a faster training process.
+4. Cropping images so unuseful parts are not shown gives better results and leads to a faster training process.
-6. When stuck look at open sourced pipelines like comma.ai's ;)
+5. When stuck look at open sourced pipelines like comma.ai's ;)